Checked Baggage Allowance

 - If the Check-in carrier does not publish its provision, apply Operating carriers’ provisions sector-by-sector

-According to the section 399.87 requirement by U.S. Department of Transportation (US DOT), for passengers whose ultimate ticketed origin or destination is a U.S. point, U.S. and foreign carriers must apply the baggage allowances and fees that apply at the beginning of a passenger's itinerary throughout his or her entire itinerary.
+According to the section 399.87 requirements by U.S. Department of Transportation (US DOT), for passengers whose ultimate ticketed origin or destination is a U.S. point, U.S. and foreign carriers must apply the baggage allowances and fees at the beginning of a passenger's itinerary throughout his or her entire journey.
+For example, if a passenger’s itinerary is Houston-Los Angeles-Taipei, United Airlines flight from Houston to Los Angeles and connecting EVA Air flight from Los Angeles to Taipei, then United Airlines’ baggage policy should be followed, including the return itinerary Taipei -Los Angeles- Houston.

 So if passengers whose ultimate ticketed origin or final destination is a U.S. point, the free baggage allowance for the complete itinerary shall apply the exceptional rules governed by US DOT and determined by the first marketing carrier.
 The first marketing carrier has the option to use the MSC methodology to determine which carrier’s baggage allowance and fees to apply.
 You may contact your travel agent, check our interline partner's website or contact EVA AIR ticketing offices for details.